domreichl/first-neural-network/README.md

 # first-neural-network
-Neural network that recognizes drawn digits
+A neural network, built from scratch, that recognizes drawn digits

 ### How to Use
 1. Run *paint.py* to draw ten digits (0-9) and save each as a png file.
 (ImageGrab only works on Windows and Mac.)